rdanielsstat/ds-stats-aiml-presentation/README.md

 ---

 ## 🔗 View the Presentation
-👉 <a href="https://rdanielsstat.github.io/ds-stats-aiml-presentation/" target="_blank">Click here to open the slides</a>
+👉 <a href="https://rdanielsstat.github.io/ds-stats-aiml-presentation/">Click here to open the slides</a> (Right-click or Ctrl/Cmd + click to open in a new tab)

 ---